National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 If patients with the disease die, their data are missing.
 Imputation does not substitute for checking on mortality.
-While missingness patterns are difficult to verify with observational data alone, data _across_ sites—as we have in the Enclave—helps in assessing whether data are missing at random or not.
+While missingness patterns are difficult to verify with observational data alone, data _across_ sites --as we have in the Enclave-- helps in assessing whether data are missing at random or not.

 ![Possible sources of missing data.
 Legend for icons is at the top of the figure (What...Mechanism...How Documented).](images/practices/fig-practices-050-missing-data.gif){#fig-practices-050-missing-data fig-alt="Possible sources of missing data"}